-We all know that data-driven decision-making processes can bring great benefits to companies, such as greater confidence in taking decisions, more transparency, and a higher chance of improving in the long term.
+We all know that data-driven decision-making processes can bring huge benefits to companies, such as greater confidence in taking decisions, more transparency, and a higher chance of improving in the long term.

 Gartner estimates that more than 33% of large organizations will have analysts practicing decision intelligence by 2023, and 75% of enterprises will shift from piloting to operationalizing AI, driving a 5X increase in streaming data and analytics infrastructures by the end of 2024.

-But at the same time, businesses often have doubts about how to deliver data-driven decision-making projects succesfully.
+But at the same time, businesses often have doubts on how to deliver data-driven decision-making projects successfully.

-In a previous article, we already talked about how important it is to choose the right project to implement data-driven decision-making process.
-We said that businesses should think about the goals they want to achieve, consider the data available to them, and the actionable solutions that could be done thanks to the data-driven knowledge adopted.
+In a previous article, we talked about how important it is to choose the right project when implementing a data-driven decision-making process.
+We said that businesses should think about the goals they want to achieve, consider the available data, and the actionable solutions that might be implemented thanks to their data-driven knowledge.

-Let’s now assume we have identified the project that we want to put in production.
+Let’s now assume we have identified the project we want to put in production.

-Once the project team has been created – it should be balanced, well defined, and with all the stakeholders involved – we advise you to plan 3 phases:
+Once the project team has been created – it should be balanced, well defined, and with all the stakeholders involved – we advise you to include 3 phases: